CarlaLlama/BrickSiteTutorial/readme.md

  newBrickTitle.innerHTML = BRICKS[i].name;
 ```

-Do the same with the brick`s description:
+Do the same with the brick's description:

 ```
  let newBrickDesc = document.createElement('p');